-Rebecca Houser, President firstname.lastname@example.org Rebecca Houser (She/Her) has been the Education and Outreach specialist with the NYS Department Environmental Conservation’s Hudson River Estuary Program since 2002, working with schools and communities to enhance understanding of the Hudson River.
-A graduate of SUNY ESF, and STEM certified through Teachers College, Columbia University, she takes pride in her work to connect students to the Hudson through place-based learning.
+Rebecca Houser, President firstname.lastname@example.org Rebecca Houser (She/Her) has been the Education and Outreach Specialist with the NYS Department Environmental Conservation’s Hudson River Estuary Program since 2002, working with schools and communities to enhance understanding of the Hudson River.
+She holds a B.S. from SUNY Environmental Science and Forestry, a Master of Arts in Education from Adams State University and is STEM certified through Teachers College, Columbia University.
+Rebecca takes pride in her work to connect students to the Hudson through place-based learning.
 Rebecca joined NYSOEA in 2002, and fell in love with the people and organization who inspires life-long learning about the outdoors.
 She has served on the board as Eastern Region Rep and VP of Programs, co-chaired the 2009, 2011, and 2015 conference and received the Outdoor Educator Award in 2013.
 Rebecca enjoys her free time outdoors exploring and hiking with her kids, kayaking, swimming and gardening.

 Kate Phipps, VP Administration email@example.com Kate Phipps (She/Her) is the Education and Community Engagement Coordinator at Scenic Hudson where she has been working since 2013.
 She received a B.S. in Environmental Science from Binghamton University and has a Masters in the Art of Teaching in 7-12 Integrated Science from Lewis and Clark College.
 After teaching Biology and IB Environmental Science in Oregon, Kate moved back to New York and began her career at Scenic Hudson.
 She started as the NYSOEA Eastern Region Rep in 2014 and has been the Vice President of Human Resources since 2016.
 Since Kate joined NYSOEA, she has been planning annual Winter Weekends, co-chaired the 2015 conference and received the Service Award in 2016.
 Kate loves living and working in the beautiful Hudson Valley with her husband Aaron, son Barrett and dog Jozy.
 She spends any free time she can find exploring her interests in jewelry making, crafts, birds, moss and slimy things (eels, salamanders, frogs).